evanlong/vertigo/ISSUES.md

 # Better UI

-- Improve record button
-    + Transition animation between recording / waiting modes
 - Countdown to recording
     + Improve the coundown animation
     + For push text animates up
     + For pull text animates down
 - Progress of the recording 0-100%
-    + Place on the bottom
+    + Place on the bottom - Currently how it is done and works well
     + Progress bar on the push/pull indicator?
     + Progress bar some place else?
     + Countdown timer of duration?